krembilneuroinformatics/kcni-school-lessons/day6/README.md

 	a.
 What clinical condition do you want to simulate?
 	b.
 What parameters could you change to simulate belief updating corresponding to this condition?
-	C. Could you obtain similar belief trajectories using a different set of parameters?
+	c.
+Could you obtain similar belief trajectories using a different set of parameters?

 2. Use the EEG tutorial code to compare the top 30% of `prediction error (PE) signals` generating pseudo-conditions and ERPs of the top 30% and bottom 30% of PE.